A. The woman.

 · The beast out of the earth, representing the false prophet who promotes the antichrist

 b.
-A woman clothed with the sun: Because John plainly says this is a sign, we don’t expect this woman to appear literally on the earth.
+A woman clothed with the sun: Because John plainly said this is a sign, we don't expect this woman to appear literally on the earth.
 God will use this sign to communicate something to John and to us.
 Women often represent religious systems in Revelation.

 · The Great Harlot is associated with false religion (Revelation 17:2)

 · The Bride is associated with the church (Revelation 19:7-8)

 c.
 A woman clothed with the sun: This woman has been associated with many different religious ideas.
 Roman Catholics claim this woman is Mary, pictured as the "Queen of Heaven."
 Mary Baker Eddy (the founder of Christian Science) said she was this woman.

 i.
 It is common in Roman Catholic art to represent Mary as standing on a crescent moon with twelve stars around her head.

 d.
 A woman clothed with the sun: Scripturally, this woman clothed with the sun should be identified with Israel, according to Joseph's dream (Genesis 37:9-11).
 In that dream, the sun represented Jacob, the moon represented Joseph's mother Rachel, and the eleven stars were the sons of Israel which bowed down to Joseph.
 In this sign with twelve stars, Joseph is now among the other tribes of Israel.

 i.
 In other Old Testament passages, Israel (or Zion or Jerusalem) is often represented as a woman (Isaiah 54:1-6, Jeremiah 3:20, Ezekiel 16:8-14, and Hosea 2:19-20).

 Then being with child, she cried out in labor and in pain to give birth.